coaio-abhishek/Youtube-ad-Blocker/README.md

-# YouTube Cosmetic Ad Remover (Tampermonkey)
+# YouTube Cosmetic Ad Remover -------------Tampermonkey-----------

 ## 📖 Description
-This userscript cleans up YouTube’s interface by removing overlays, banners, and promoted content.
-It also auto-clicks the skip button when available.
-Unlike older versions that relied on `setInterval` and jQuery, this version uses **MutationObserver** for instant reaction and lower CPU usage.
+This script makes YouTube cleaner by removing ads like overlays, banners, and promoted videos.
+It also clicks the skip button for you when it shows up.
+Instead of using timers and jQuery, it now uses MutationObserver, which reacts faster and uses less power.

 ## ✨ Features
 - **Cosmetic Ad Removal**: Removes overlays, banners, header ads, and promoted videos.